 Our first session together

-At the beginning of our first session together I briefly explain the limits to confidentiality and then ask you a few questions about what’s brought you to counselling.
+At the beginning of our first session together I briefly explain the limits to confidentiality and then ask you a few questions about yourself e.g. contact details; health and medication; and support systems.
 However, I recognise that clients have often been struggling for some time when they first come to counselling, and may have a build up of many difficult experiences and feelings.
 I therefore like to allow as much time as possible in this first session for you to talk about what’s happening for you – to give you a chance to offload and feel heard.
-In order to accommodate these needs I allow an hour and a half rather than the usual hour (though this is charged at the same rate of £40).
-This initial session gives a chance for you to get to know me and sense whether I’m someone you might feel comfortable working with.
-It also helps me gain some understanding into the nature of your issues and what you hope to gain from counselling.
+This initial session helps me gain some understanding into the nature of your issues and what you hope to gain from counselling.
+It also gives a chance for you to get to know me and sense whether I’m someone you might feel comfortable working with.

 You may want to take some time after you leave the session to reflect on whether I am the right counsellor for you; or of course you may have arranged to see other counsellors before you make your choice.
 However, if you feel comfortable and are happy to continue with me we can arrange a second session, and can then continue to see each other on a weekly/fortnightly/monthly or ad-hoc basis, according to your availability and financial situation.